Courses & Curriculum

 RST 353 Seven Signs of Love 3 credits

 The presence of God in the midst of the human community, as symbolized by the sacraments.
 Their history, interpretation and anthropology.
-(Field 1, Ethics)
+(Field 1, Justice)

 RST 355 The Problem of Suffering 3 credits

 Suffering confronts each individual in illness, broken relation-ships, failures, drug abuse and death.
 The course addresses how God is active even in suffering.
-(Field 1, Ethics)
+(Field 1)

 RST 360 Magic, Science and Religion 3 credits

 Scholarly approaches used to understand how diverse peoples of the world conceive, make use of and tap into the realm of the extra human.
 Focus on “exotic” societies and peoples, exploration of the meanings of magic, science and religion in the more familiar contemporary Unites States and Europe.